spilgames/UnifiedGameAPI-TestGame/README.md

     npm start

-Then point your web browser to: http://localhost:8282/
+Then point your web browser to:
+ - [http://localhost:8282/](http://localhost:8282/) for the canvas version
+ - [http://localhost:8282/dom](http://localhost:8282/dom) for the DOM version

 ##Build##